centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 See the [software requirements](../installation/prerequisites.md#software).

 You should install the MariaDB database at the same time.
-We highly recommend installing the database on the same server for performance & isolation considerations.
+We highly recommend installing the database on the same server, due to performance and isolation considerations.